How do I install and activate Secure Exchanges for Outlook?

 Secure Exchanges offers several configurable settings directly within Outlook to tailor the security level, sending behavior, and signature management to your needs.
 This article explains each settings tab , specifying its purpose and how to use it. ...

-This article explains how to send a PDF document for signature with Secure Exchanges directly from Microsoft Outlook, from creating the email to defining the signature areas.
-Prerequisites Before you begin, make sure you have: The Secure Exchanges ...
+This guide shows you how to send a PDF document for signature directly from Outlook, from A to Z: writing the email, adding the document, configuring the options and placing the signature areas.
+Prerequisites Before you begin, make sure you have: The ...